 There are certain alternative therapies that help remedy pelvic misalignment and improve balance.
-(Osteopathy, chiropractic specifically the Webster Technique, Craniosacral Therapy).
+Osteopathy, chiropractic (specifically the Webster Technique), Craniosacral Therapy.
 Seek out reputable professionals that have come recommended and work regularly with pregnant women.
+So here you have it!
+A few new habits and ideas you can integrate into your daily life that will hopefully make the birth easier.
+Don't wait for the last few weeks.
+Start now!
+The following pages will go through some useful exercises to do.
+Ensure you always listen to your body.
+Never do exercises that cause pain and if it doesn't feel right STOP.